yoterel/nepmap/README.md

 `python train.py --config configs/planck.txt --render_only --render_modes multi_t2t --cdc_conda /path/to/cdc/conda/env --cdc_src /path/to/cdc/src`

 Note1: for this to work you must have [CDC](https://github.com/cross-domain-compositing/cross-domain-compositing) installed in a seperate folder (where /path/to/cdc/conda/env can be the current one if you installed cdc in the same environment as nepmap).

 Note2: The current code produces multiple results for different content aware thresholds ("T_in").
 The outputs will be produced in the folder diffuse_i/output where i is the current view being processed.
 You will be prompted to select an output image, name it "diffuse_final.png" and place it in a diffuse_i folder.
-This may be fully automated if T_in is fixed.
+This may be fully automated if T_in is a single value.

 ## Train on your own data